Back to Insight

 Consider OpenAI's product feed for e-commerce.
 There is a separate product feed for OpenAI's vendor market.
 This has historically been an ad-space concern, but SEOs and content strategists now need to manage it as well.

 Test your schema implementation.
-Use Google's Rich Results Test and Schema Markup Validator to ensure your markup is correctly implemented.
+Use Google's Rich Results Test and the Schema Markup Validator to make sure what you do implement is correct.

 Create content formats that AI models prefer to cite